-Contaminant Regional Standard Odour A discharge shall not cause any offensive or objectionable odour to the extent that causes an adverse effect beyond the property boundary or on public land.8 Dust A discharge shall not cause any noxious, offensive or objectionable dust to the extent that causes an adverse effect beyond the property boundary or on public land.
-Except this standard shall not apply to dust created from vehicles on roads.
-The property is a standard shall not apply to dust created from vehicles on roads.
-The property is a standard shall not apply to dust created from vehicles on roads.
+Contaminant Regional Standard Odour A discharge shall not cause any offensive or objectionable odour to the extent that causes an adverse effect beyond the property boundary or on public land.
+Dust A discharge shall not cause any noxious, offensive or objectionable dust to the extent that causes an adverse effect beyond the property boundary or on public land.
 Smoke and water vapour A discharge shall not result in any objectionable or offensive smoke or water vapour to the extent that causes an adverse effect beyond the property boundary or on public land.
-8 Agrichemicals A discharge shall not give rise to noxious or dangerous levels of agrichemicals in locations that are likely to cause adverse effects on human health, non-target plants or animals, or property.
+Agrichemicals A discharge shall not give rise to noxious or dangerous levels of agrichemicals in locations that are likely to cause adverse effects on human health, non-target plants or animals, or property.
 Gases and other airborne contaminants A discharge shall not result in noxious or dangerous levels of gases or other airborne contaminants beyond the property boundary or on public land.
-8